Wrestling Dontaku 1993: Preliminary matches

 The opening match was a six-man tag team match pitting the team of Akira Nogami, El Samurai and Takayuki Iizuka against Hiroyoshi Yamamoto, Osamu Nishimura and Satoshi Kojima.
 In the end, Nogami hit a full nelson suplex to Yamamoto for the win.

 Next, Akitoshi Saito took on Michiyoshi Ohara.
 In the climax, Ohara executed a powerbomb on Saito for the win.

 Next, Masa Saito took on WWF wrestler Brutus Beefcake.
 In the end, Saito delivered two Saito Suplexes to Beefcake until Beefcake's manager Jimmy Hart climbed on the apron to distract the referee, allowing Beefcake to hit Saito with Hart's megaphone and then he hit two headbutts to Saito for the win.

 Next, the Heisei Ishingun members The Great Kabuki, Kengo Kimura, Kuniaki Kobayashi, Masashi Aoyagi and Shiro Koshinaka took on Ashura Hara, Hiro Saito, Super Strong Machine, Takashi Ishikawa and Tatsutoshi Goto in a ten-man tag team match.
 In the climax, Koshinaka executed a powerbomb to Goto for the win.

 The following match featured junior heavyweight wrestlers Jushin Liger and Tiger Mask competing against each other.
 Tiger Mask delivered a Tiger Suplex to Liger for the win.

 Next, Scott Norton took on WCW wrestler Sting.
 Near the end of the match, Sting hit a face crusher to Norton but got a near-fall and then Norton began brawling with Sting but he suffered a cut on his face and then Sting continued to attack Norton and the referee stopped the match due to Norton's injury and Sting's valiant assault, forcing the referee to end the match in a double disqualification.

 Next, Yoshiaki Fujiwara took on Hiroshi Hase.
 In the climax, Fujiwara made Hase submit to the Fujiwara armbar for the win.

 Later, The Hell Raisers (Hawk Warrior and Power Warrior) took on the team of Masahiro Chono and Shinya Hashimoto.
 In the end, Hell Raisers executed a Double Impact on Chono for the win.

 The penultimate match of the event was a champion vs. champion dream match between the IWGP Heavyweight Champion The Great Muta and the WWF Champion Hulk Hogan.
-Near the end of the match, Hogan hit a leg drop on Muta but Muta kicked out of the pinfall attempt and then Hogan nailed an Axe Bomber to Muta for the win.
-In a post-match interview, Hogan gave controversial infamous comments in which he considered his WWF action to be "bullshit" and he considered the IWGP Heavyweight Championship belt to be the true championship belt.
+Near the end of the match, Hogan hit a leg drop on Muta, but Muta kicked out of the pinfall attempt and then Hogan nailed an Axe Bomber to Muta for the win.
+In a post-match interview, Hogan infamously remarked that he considered the WWF Championship to be "just a toy" and saw the IWGP Heavyweight Championship as the greatest prize in professional wrestling.